iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 > Ever since the COVID-19 Coronavirus struck the U.S., I want to be more informed and so I installed the CDC app so I can be so.
 Unfortunately for me however, everytime I tap on notifications fron this app, this app fails to display the news article it notified me about within the app once it starts it.<br> :date: __2020-04-10 23:42:01__

-> I think it is a great idea and it's definitely one that should be improved upon.
-The app falls short in information and in many ways it's easier to navigate the CDC website.
-Local alerts and information would greatly increase the useful aspects of the app.<br> :date: __2020-04-02 01:32:17__

 #### 2-star reviews